emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 The all user's posts can be marked by tag ``user.id:10``.
 Post lists can be marked by composite tag, composed of selection criteria, for example ``type.id:1;category.id:15;region.id:239``.

-Now it's enough to invalidate a tag to invalidate all dependent caches.
+Now it's enough to invalidate the tag to invalidate all dependent caches.
-This approach is not new, and widely used in other programming languages.
+This approach is not new, and widely used for other programming languages.
-At one time it was even implemented in memcache, see `memcached-tag <http://code.google.com/p/memcached-tag/>`_.
+At one time it was even implemented for memcache, see `memcached-tag <http://code.google.com/p/memcached-tag/>`_.

 See also: